Felonious Munk: Career

 Munk began appearing on The Nightly Show with Larry Wilmore in its first season and made several appearances as the "Blegghead" (Black Egghead) over the shows two seasons.
 Munk starred for two seasons as Hassan Nawaz on the show For Life on ABC, and made an appearance as "The Laughter" on the South Side episode of the same name.

 Activism

 While still living in New York, Munk was in the midst of the Trayvon Martin protests.
 His experiences began to influence his commentary as he became more outspoken about social issues as opposed to his previous focus on governmental politics.
-In August 2014, he traveled from Chicago to Ferguson, MO. after Johnetta Elzie reached out to him via Twitter regarding the shooting of Mike Brown.
+In August 2014, he traveled from Chicago to Ferguson, MO after Johnetta Elzie reached out to him via Twitter regarding the shooting of Mike Brown.
 Ferguson had a profound effect on his comedy and his commentary and he began speaking at colleges about what he learned.

 Personal life

 On July 18, 2015 he married Lontier Hicks, a former accountant from Oak Park, IL.
 They live in Oak Park, a suburb of Chicago.
 He has one daughter from a previous marriage.
-On August 12, 2016, he and his wife welcomed their first son.
+On August 12, 2016, he and his wife welcomed their first son together.